Payero/ccdp-engine/Documentation/WORKFLOW.md

 - List\<CcdpTaskRequest> tasks: A list of task requests assinged to the resource
 - last-assignment: The last time the resource was assigned a tasked by the task allocator

+##### Implementation Example:

 As stated earlier, I used MongoDb to implement the Database interface with my database entries looking like the following:
 ![alt-text](./DatabaseSS.png)

+In this example, I have a single serverless resource (the AWS Lambda controller) and a single server-bound resource (the AWS EC2 instance).